MicrosoftDocs/customer-voice/fp-docs/create-multipage-survey.md

 1. Open the survey in which you want to manage a section.

-2. Select **More settings for section** (...) at the right of the section header you need to manage and then select one of the following options:
+2. Select the **ellipsis** button (...) at the right of the section header you need to manage and then select one of the following options:

     - **Duplicate section**: Create a copy of the section along with its questions.
     - **Remove section**: Select one of the following options: